kyma-project/template-operator/README.md

 1. Implement `State` handling to represent the corresponding state of the reconciled resource by following the [kubebuilder](https://book.kubebuilder.io/) guidelines on how to implement controllers.

-2. Refer to `SampleCR` [controller implementation](controllers/sample_controller_rendered_resources.go) for setting the appropriate `State` and `Conditions` values to your `Status` sub-resource.
+2. Refer to the Sample CR [controller implementation](controllers/sample_controller_rendered_resources.go) for setting the appropriate `State` and `Conditions` values to your `Status` sub-resource.

-`SampleCR` is reconciled to install or uninstall a list of rendered resources from a YAML file on the file system.
+The Sample CR is reconciled to install or uninstall a list of rendered resources from a YAML file on the file system.

    ```go
    r.setStatusForObjectInstance(ctx, objectInstance, status.